sajox/snurr/docs/documentation.md

 This is not a complete implementation of the BPMN 2.0 specification but intend to be a light weight subset of it.

 ## Migration

+### Version 0.9 -> 0.10

+- Changed API from AsRef to Into when installing Task or Gateways

 ### Version 0.8 -> 0.9